-uPVC windows, or unplasticized PolyVinyl Chloride, to give the full name, have become very popular in recent years as an alternative to aluminum or wood windows because of their durability and the fact that they’re a very cost-effective option.
+uPVC windows, or unplasticized PolyVinyl Chloride windows, have become very popular in recent years as an alternative to aluminum or wood windows because of their durability and the fact that they’re a very cost-effective option.

-uPVC windows are made of vinyl polymer and this is bound to chlorine atoms so they’re not actually plastic and can work well with steel.
+Made of vinyl polymer, bound to chlorine atoms uPVC windows are not actually plastic and they work well with steel.
 This gives them great strength and versatility with extremely low maintenance costs which is a big plus for any homeowner.
-You can buy fixed windows, opening windows and sliding windows in a variety of colors.
+You can buy fixed windows, opening windows, and sliding windows in a variety of colors.

 Since the thermal conductivity is very low, heat loss is minimized in uPVC windows.
 This means your house remains warmer for a longer period and actually requires less energy to retain heat.
 In turn, this will be reflected in your energy bills.

-uPVc windows are constructed to keep out rain and have been used many times in marine work where their quality is heavily tested.
+Constructed to keep out rain, uPVC windows have been used many times in marine construction where their quality is heavily tested.
 They are far more waterproof than other types of windows as they don’t absorb moisture.
-Although they are not fireproof, they are fire resistant and unlike wood windows, they can’t accidentally catch fire for any reason.
+Although they are not fireproof, they are fire-resistant and unlike wood windows, they can’t accidentally catch fire for any reason.

-Since they can be recycled and involve no wood products, uPVC windows are extremely eco-friendly as well as being energy efficient.
+Since they can be recycled and involve no wood products, uPVC windows are eco-friendly and energy-efficient.

 Although uPVC windows have plenty of advantages, they do have a few disadvantages.
 Part of that is aesthetic as they don’t look as attractive as wood windows.
-When uPVC windows need repair, disassembling them to carry out work is difficult.
+When they need repair, disassembling them to carry out work is difficult.

 In extreme weather, people have reported cracking and warping with uPVC windows meaning they might not be suitable for all climates.
 Where frames aren’t fully reinforced, there can be some expansion in full south-facing sunlight.